 When she and Scottie were teens, Madonna Sizemore remembers, cruisers encircled the parking lot at the Village Center mall and spilled out onto U.S. 421.
 Today, parking is no problem; at one end of the half-empty strip, the anchor store is a Goodwill.

-For the past year, Scottie Sizemore has shared an apartment with another transplanted Harlan Countian.
+Scottie Sizemore has been sharing an apartment with another transplanted Harlan Countian.
 But if all goes well, he hopes Madonna and the children will join him soon.

 His wife blinks back tears as she contemplates saying goodbye to her parents, who are elderly and sick.
 She hates the idea of having to leave her beloved mountains.